 - Include supporting financial records and a current Personal Net Worth (PNW) statement.

-For example, a woman-owned environmental consulting firm that previously qualified for DBE certification by demonstrating it met the PNW threshold must now document specific instances where gender created barriers to business success—such as denied financing, lost contracts, or obstacles to professional advancement—and prove those barriers caused quantifiable economic harm.
-Firms with multiple qualifying owners or certifications across multiple states face additional complexity, as each UCP will likely apply different documentation standards and review timelines.
+For example, a woman-owned environmental consulting firm that previously qualified for DBE certification by demonstrating it met the PNW threshold must now provide individualized, evidence-based proof of disadvantage—such as denied financing, lost contracts, or other barriers to business success—and show that those experiences resulted in measurable economic harm.
+Firms with multiple qualifying owners or certifications across multiple states face additional complexity, as documentation standards and review timelines are likely to vary by state or territory.

-The rule does not change the existing PNW threshold for economic disadvantage, which remains $1.32 million, excluding the owner’s primary residence and ownership interest in the firm.
+The new requirements do not change the existing PNW threshold for economic disadvantage, which remains $2.047 million, excluding the owner’s primary residence, ownership interest in the firm, and retirement accounts.
 However, the burden of demonstrating disadvantage has shifted from certifying agencies (which previously had to rebut presumptions) to individual applicants (who must now establish disadvantage affirmatively).

 Recertification Process